 Laye, Alixe & Joe Gladstone.
 Detecting Feelings of Financial Distress from Bank Transactions.
-Under Initial Review at Proceedings of the National Academy of Sciences.
+Under Initial Review at Psychological Science.

 Gladstone, Joe* & Silvia Bellezza*.
 Feeling Wealthy, Spending Less: The Interplay of Subjective and Objective Wealth on Consumption.
 Preparing for submission to Journal of Marketing Research.

 Gladstone, Joe, Sandra Matz & Emily Garbinsky.
 Price Moderates the Effect of Self-Brand Congruity on Brand Preferences.
 Preparing for submission to Journal of Consumer Psychology.

 Gladstone, Joe & Ashley Whillans.
 Good Credit and the Good Life.
 Credit Scores Predict Subjective Wellbeing.

 Preparing for submission to Journal of Consumer Psychology.

 Gladstone, Joe & Cammy Crolic.
 Choosing Unhealthy Foods After the Wear and Tear of the Day:

 An Analysis of 32 Million Grocery Orders.
 Preparing for submission to Psychological Science.

 Gladstone, Joe, Sandra Matz and Mike Norton.
 When it’s Better to Give and to Receive: Financial Flows and Subjective Wellbeing on Less Than $2 Per Day.
 Preparing for submission to Journal of Consumer Psychology.